 Rental car companies offer a grace period on rental returns, but they are nowhere as generous as they used to be.
 I was able to take advantage of one of these grace periods in Hawaii when I forgot to fill up my rental car with gas before returning it.
 I didn’t prepay for the gas, so I was prepared to pay through the nose.
 The rental agent told me I had 30 minutes grace period so I could drive out of the airport, across the street to the gas station that doesn’t overcharge tourists for gas and fill up, which I did.
 That saved me about $20 in fuel charges but that’s Hawaii for you!

-Here are the grace period policies of the major rental car companies if you return the car past the 24 hour mark.
-You may get a more lenient policy with a special group code but I decided to list the base rules that’ll apply to almost everyone.
+Here are the grace period policies of the major rental car companies if you return the car past the 24-hour mark.
+You may get a more lenient policy with a particular group code but I decided to list the base rules that’ll apply to almost everyone.

 There is generally a 29 minute grace period for daily rentals.
 If the vehicle is returned within 2 hours of the time it was rented on a subsequent day additional hourly charges will apply.
 If you return the vehicle 2 hours or more from the time it was rented on a subsequent day, you will be charged for an additional day of rental.

 Vehicles are rented on a daily (24 hour) basis.
 There is a 29-minute grace period for returns.
 After 30 minutes late, hourly charges may apply.
 After 90 minutes late, a full-day late charge may apply.